damianhakert/damianhakert.github.io/source/handbook/index.html.md

    * PST: <span id="apac-PST"></span>
    * UTC: <span id="apac-UTC"></span>
    * <span id="apac-abbr"></span>: <span id="apac-USER"></span>
-1. The team call is every workday except Friday from 8:30am to 9:00am Pacific Time (mostly 5:30pm - 6:00pm Central European Time).
-Everyone at GitLab is invited to this call.
+1. Everyone at GitLab is invited to the team call.
-1. We also have a team call for team members in the APAC region on Mondays from 6:30pm to 7:00pm Pacific Time (mostly 8:00am Tuesday in APAC), to share their weekend update.
+1. We also have a team call for team members in the APAC region to share their weekend update.
 This call will also be recorded so the rest of the team can see what their colleagues have been up to!
 Everyone is encouraged to join this call as well, but it is not mandatory.
 1. Every last Friday of the month we have an AMA to talk about anything our team is thinking about.
 1. We use [Zoom](https://zoom.us) for the call since Google Hangouts is capped at 15 people.
 The link is in the calendar invite and also listed at the top of the team agenda Google Doc called _Team Agenda_.
 1. The call is recorded automatically, and all calls are transferred every hour to a Google Drive folder called "GitLab Videos".
 There is a subfolder called "GitLab Team Call", which is accessible to all users with a GitLab.com e-mail account.